Hecke orbits on Shimura varieties of Hodge type: Preliminaries

-where $0 \le \alpha_i \le p-1$ and where $b_{\alpha} \in B$.
-The main examples of Frobenius-smooth schemes we will encounter are smooth schemes over perfect fields and power series rings over perfect fields.
-If $X$ is a Noetherian Frobenius-smooth scheme, then it is regular by a result of Kunz (see Lemma 0EC0 of \cite{stacks-project}), thus in particular quasi-syntomic.
+The main examples of Frobenius-smooth schemes that we will encounter are smooth schemes over perfect fields and power series rings over perfect fields.
+If $X$ is a Noetherian Frobenius-smooth scheme, then it is regular by a result of Kunz (see \cite[Tag 0EC0]{stacks-project}).

-\begin{Def} If $X$ is a scheme over $\Fp$ we denote by $\operatorname{Isoc}(X)$ the category of crystals of finitely generated quasi-coherent $\mathcal{O}$-modules on the absolute crystalline site of $X$ with $\hom$-sets tensored by $\qqq$. \end{Def} Following \cite{DrinfeldCrystals}, we define to be the \textit{ring of constants} of $X$ and we write $K$ for $W(\kappa)[\tfrac{1}{p}]$.
-Note that if $X$ is a geometrically connected scheme of finite type over a perfect field then $\kappa$ coincides with the base field. \begin{Prop}[{\cite[Corollary 3.3.3]{DrinfeldCrystals}}] If $X$ is an irreducible Noetherian Frobenius-smooth scheme, then $\operatorname{Isoc}(X)$ is a $K$-linear Tannakian category. \end{Prop}
+\begin{Def} If $X$ is a scheme over $\Fp$, we denote by $\operatorname{Isoc}(X)$ the category of crystals in \textit{coherent} $\mathcal{O}$-modules on the absolute crystalline site of $X$ with $\hom$-sets tensored by $\qqq$.
+When $X$ is irreducible, Noetherian, and Frobenius-smooth we define to be the \textit{field of constants} of $X$.
+Note that $\kappa$ is a field thanks to \cite[Section 3.1.2]{DrinfeldCrystals} and when $X$ is in addition a geometrically connected scheme of finite type over a perfect field, $\kappa$ coincides with the base field.
+We also write $K$ for $W(\kappa)[\tfrac{1}{p}]$. \end{Def} \begin{Prop}[{\cite[Corollary 3.3.3]{DrinfeldCrystals}}] If $X$ is an irreducible Noetherian Frobenius-smooth scheme, then $\operatorname{Isoc}(X)$ is a $K$-linear Tannakian category. \end{Prop}

 This allows us to define the monodromy groups of isocrystals in this situation.